gjsify/ts-for-gir/README.md

   girDirectories: '/usr/share/gir-1.0',
   modules: ['*'],
   ignore: [],
-  exportDefault: true,
+  exportNamespace: true,
 }
 ```

-### About the exportDefault option
+### About the exportNamespace option

 gjs now supports ES modules, which can be activated with its `gjs -m` flag.
 Using this in conjunction with `"module": "es6"` in tsconfig.json is generally more
 convenient than using the `imports` global object, because you no longer have to provide an implementation of `require`.
 However, it creates two new